Corporate Taxes by State – A Complete Rundown

 California Corporate Tax Rate

-After analyzing corporate taxes by state in 2020, California earned the 8th place with its high flat rate of 8.84%.
-Businesses operating in the Golden State, therefore, pay combined corporate tax of 29.84%.
+After analyzing corporate taxes by state in 2020, California earned a spot in the top 10 with its high flat rate of 8.84%.
+Businesses operating in the Golden State, therefore, pay combined corporate tax of 28%.

-California has a franchise tax, but it doesn’t apply to corporations with taxable income.
-These only pay the business tax.
-There is a statewide sales tax of 7.25%, plus some district taxes of 0.10-1%.
+California has a minimum franchise tax of $800, which applies to every corporation that is incorporated, registered, or doing business in the state.
+There is also a statewide sales tax of 7.25%, plus some district taxes of 0.10-1%.

 Delaware Corporate Tax Rate